Sasanqua Camellia Camellia sasanqua

 - Flower Description:

-- 2-3 in. single or double white, pink or red fragrant flowers from September to December.
+- Large 2-3 in. single or double white, pink or red fragrant flowers from late fall to early winter.
 Solitary (rarely 2 or 3 together), white, pink, red and color combinations thereof, usually singles, in axils petals are ruffly and fluted, with central yellow stamens.
 Flowers last only a few days before dropping so they do not make good cut flowers.

 -